marcellbarsony/marcellbarsony.github.io/content/2025-06-04-tryhackme-lesson-learned.md

 date = 2025-06-04

 [taxonomies]
-tags = ["tryhackme", "sqli", "hydra"]
+tags = ["tryhackme", "sql injection", "hydra"]
 +++

 ![TODO](/pictures/articles/thm/lesson-learned/00-cover.png)

-**Lesson Learned** is teaching a valuable lesson about which SQL queries not to use when trying to bypass a simple login form.
-It also shows how improper handling of login responses and unsanitized SQL queries could lead to unauthorized access or potential loss of data.
+**Lesson Learned** is teaching a valuable lesson about which SQL queries should not be used  when trying to bypass a simple login form.
+It also shows how improper handling of login responses and unsanitized SQL queries may lead to unauthorized access or potential loss of data.